BH Group

 BH Group is a for-profit limited liability corporation registered in Virginia in August 2016.
-Partly owned by longtime Federalist Society executive Leonard Leo, it is the sister group of the BH Fund and is closely related to the Wellspring Committee.
+Partly owned by longtime Federalist Society executive Leonard Leo, it was the sister group of the BH Fund and is closely related to the Wellspring Committee.
 BH Group is compensated by The 85 Fund and Concord Fund, which are operated by Leo associates.

 Funding

 Between 2016 and 2018, the BH Group received $4 million from the Concord Fund (formerly Judicial Crisis Network), The 85 Fund (formerly Judicial Education Project), and the Wellspring Committee.
-It has been described as a shell company, a pass-through vehicle, or a "a cipher, and likely was set up solely to prevent disclosure of the actual donor’s name."
+Robert Maguire of McClatchy DC has described it as a shell company, a pass-through vehicle, and an entity that was likely created to conceal the identities of a donor.

-In November 2017, the Wellspring Committee filed tax documents showing a $750,000 payment to BH Group firm for “Public Relations.”
+In November 2017, the Wellspring Committee filed tax documents showing a $750,000 payment to BH Group firm for public relations.
 The BH Group does not appear to market itself as a public relations firm, has no known website, and does not advertise its services.
-Similarly, Wellspring Committee, a nonprofit, has no known public-facing operations, no website for publicizing them and three employees.
+Similarly, Wellspring Committee, a nonprofit, has no known public-facing operations, no website, and three employees.
 In 2018, the BH Group received nearly $919,000 from the Wellspring Committee, the primary funder of the Judicial Crisis Network.

 In 2018, the Judicial Crisis Network also reported paying BH Group $1.2 million in consulting fees.

-In 2018, the Rule of Law Trust paid the BH Group $4,000,000 for consulting services.
-The Rule of Law Trust is an $80,000,000 trust with no employees; its sole trustee is Leonard Leo.
+In 2018, the Rule of Law Trust paid the BH Group $4 million for consulting services.
+The Rule of Law Trust is an $80 million trust with no employees; its sole trustee is Leonard Leo.